ni-kismet/webcharts-development-settings/benchmark-infrastructure/benchmark-infrastructure.md

 # Benchmark infrastructure

 ## The goal
-The goal of this infrastructure is to provide a **minimum viable functionality** for tracking the performance while paying the **minimum cost** of developing and maintaining it.
+The goal of this infrastructure is to provide **minimum viable functionality** for tracking the performance while paying the **minimum cost** of developing and maintaining it.

 ## Features
 Supported features: